SpringCare/bi_style_guides/looker_style_guide.md

 #### General guidelines for field naming
 ##### Dimensions
 ###### Flags
-- When naming `yesno` fields (e.g., `## Flags`), use an interrogative structure (e.g., “Is Returned” instead of “Returned”).
+- When naming `yesno` fields, use an interrogative structure (e.g., “Is Returned” instead of “Returned”).
 This more naturally lends itself to the ‘yes’ or ‘no’ that appears in the column.
 - Do not include “Yes/No” in the label of a `yesno` (boolean) field.
 Looker includes this by default.

 ```